Youmoo/xdubbo/README.md

 [Download Postman test data](https://www.getpostman.com/collections/b87a452f355a01bf8a10)

-To integrate with your existing spring mvc project , just add `life.yuan.xdubbo` to your `<component-scan/>`
+To integrate with your existing spring mvc project , just add `life.xiaoyuan.xdubbo` to your `<component-scan/>`

 ## Test